ssarkisy/Delta-Theory/Geometrical Model of Nature/20 - Informational Layer/50 - Mapping to General Relativity/The Noether Core is an Oblate Spheroid.md

 - Planetary oblateness and its effect on satellite orbits
 - Stellar rotation and frame dragging
 - Gravitational wave emission from deformed bodies

----

-If you're interested, I can help derive a simplified metric for a rotating oblate spheroid or explore how curvature tensors behave under deformation.
-Would you like to go deeper into the math or explore physical implications like gravitational lensing or time dilation?